seshathri044/flutter-calculator-app/README.md

 Tap = to calculate the result

-Use DEL to remove the last character

-Use AC to clear the entire expression
+Use CLEAR to clear the entire expression

 🛠️ How It Works
 UI Layout – A display for expression/result and a grid of buttons.